Jury says Apple iPhone violated three patents, damages unclear

 The verdict was delivered after a week-long trial in Delaware federal court, said Larry Horn, chief executive of MobileMedia.
 An Apple spokeswoman declined to comment.

-The three patents, which cover features like camera phone technology, were acquired from Nokia NOK1V.HE and Sony Corp (6758.T) in 2010, Horn said.
+The three patents, which cover features like camera phone technology, were acquired from Nokia and Sony Corp in 2010, Horn said.
 Those two companies hold a minority interest in MobileMedia, he said.

 Representatives for Nokia and Sony could not immediately be reached for comment.

 The trial only concerned liability, and a damages proceeding has not yet been scheduled, Horn said.
-MobileMedia also has litigation pending against HTC Corp (2498.TW) and Research in Motion Ltd RIM.TO.
+MobileMedia also has litigation pending against HTC Corp and Research in Motion Ltd.

 "Our goal is really to license these patents broadly to the market," Horn said.